 B. Chapman’s shop offered imported clocks and jewellery from England and Germany.
 In January, 1890 The Trader & Canadian Jeweller reported that his store had recently installed the “new Edison incandescent electric lighting”, which “shows off their handsome goods to great advantage.”

-William James Chapman (1911 – 1999) great grandson of Benjamin, was the last owner of the family business that remained in operation until at least 1977.
+William James Chapman (1911 – 1999) great grandson of Benjamin, was the last owner of the family business that remained in operation until c, 1983.
 In 1979 the original building was given heritage status and today it houses a Tim Horton’s on the main floor.

 Michael and Joseph Chernow founded their New York monogramming business ‘Monocraft’ in 1927.
 They began by making custom decals of people’s initials to put on their cars (monogramming was a popular fad in the late 1920s.)
 They then expanded into making metal monograms that resembled family crests including small versions for women to monogram their purses.